SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting: Methodology

 \section{Methodology}

-The user is provided with a set of multi-view images $\{ I_1, I_2, ..., I_N \}$ that capture a 3D scenario from different viewpoints $\{ C_1, C_2, ..., C_N \}$.
-To initiate the editing process, the user begins by selecting a random image $I_{u}$.
-From there, the user can segment out the specific part they wish to edit using prompts $\mathbf{pr}$ and provide the editing instructions $I_{u}^e$ for that segment.
-This allows the user to focus on a particular region of interest and provide targeted instructions for the desired modifications.
+The user is provided with a set of multi-view images $\{ \bm{I}_1, \bm{I}_2, ..., \bm{I}_N \}$ captured from different viewpoints $\{ \bm{C}_1, \bm{C}_2, ..., \bm{C}_N \}$, depicting a 3D scene.
+The editing process begins with the user selecting a random image $\bm{I}_{u}$ and segmenting the region of interest using prompts.
+The user then specifies editing instructions $\bm{I}_{u}^e$ for the segmented region, enabling targeted modifications.